Medology/.github/.github/ISSUE_TEMPLATE/Standard-Bug-Issue-Template.md

 or

-- [ ] Bug could not be reproduced but addditional logging has been added
+- [ ] Bug could not be reproduced but additional logging has been added

 ## Announcement Message
 releasenotes: < if the Issue is something that could affect the end user, then put the text for the releasenotes Slack channel here.
 Otherwise. indicate "N/A" >